-The Blufflands Region of Southeast Minnesota contains some of the highest quality, most diverse and least protected wildlife habitat in Minnesota.
+Conservation Project Manager The Nature Conservancy David.Ruff@tnc.org (507) 261-4954 The Blufflands Region of Southeast Minnesota contains some of the highest quality, most diverse and least protected wildlife habitat in Minnesota.
 This program will invest in targeted land protection through fee simple and conservation easement acquisitions and the restoration of important habitat types.
-It will protect 3% of the remaining High or Outstanding Biodiversity areas in the region as recognized by the Minnesota Biological Survey.

 This program builds on existing protected lands to improve large landscape management for Species in Greatest Conservation Need through land acquisition and restoration.
 These actions will focus on areas of High or Outstanding Biodiversity Significance.
 They will return communities to healthy conditions and improve their stability, making ongoing management easier and more effective in the future.